Suguis/lambda-playground/README.md

 stack build
 ```

 If you want to have it installed in your environment to run it easily as a command (storing it in `/home/<user>/bin`), run `stack install`.
-After that run the interpreter with `lambda-playground`.
+After that run the interpreter with the command `lambda-playground`.

 If you only want to run it, run `stack run` in the cloned folder.